 Lesson #2: Never forget the past

-In today’s startup economy, most companies don’t have a lot of history since they are younger than four years or so.
-But if you’re company is only ten years old, it’s dangerous to forget your past when you are planning for the future.
+In today’s start-up economy, most companies don’t have a lot of history since they haven’t been around for longer than four years.
+But if your company is ten years old, it’s dangerous to forget your past when you are planning for the future.

 Let me show you what I mean.

-The company Blinds.com tries to stay rooted to their history in a number of ways:
+The company Blinds.com tries to stay rooted in its history in a number of ways:

-- They hung streets signs from the ceiling with the names of the city/street of all their offices.
+- They hung street signs from the ceiling with the names of the cities and streets of all their offices.
 This even includes the addresses of companies they’ve bought.

 - They named one of their meeting rooms “Laura” since the business started as a brick-and-mortar business called “Laura’s.”

 - They named another meeting room after their first website they started back in 1996: NoBrainerBlinds.com.

 - They named yet another meeting room after their first real location.
 That meeting room is called “The Alley.”

 - They displayed all of the articles written about the company during its 16 years of being in business.

 If you are part of a company with history, it’s important you understand that history and communicate it to all of your employees.